openebs-archive/openebs-docs/docs/deployjiva.md

 ---
 ------

 OpenEBS can be used to create Storage Pool on a host disk or an externally mounted disk.
 This Storage Pool can be used to create Jiva volume which can be utilized to run applications.
 By default, Jiva volume will be deployed on host root disk.
-If you are using an external disk, see [storage pool](/docs/next/setupstoragepools.html#configuring-a-storage-pool-on-openebs) for more details about creating storage pool with external disk.
+If you are using an external disk, see [storage pool](/docs/next/setupstoragepools.html#configuring-a-storage-pool-on-openebs) for more details about creating a storage pool with an external disk.

 ## Deploying Jiva Storage Engine

 Jiva can be deployed in your Kubernetes cluster by using the following procedure.
 Before installation, all [prerequisites](/docs/next/prerequisites.html) must be set on the Nodes.

-1. Apply openebs-operator.yaml file to create OpenEBS control plane components.
+1. Apply *openebs-operator.yaml* file to create OpenEBS control plane components.

   ```
   kubectl apply -f https://openebs.github.io/charts/openebs-operator-0.7.0-RC2.yaml
   ```

   OpenEBS pods are created under “*openebs*” namespace.
-CAS Template and default Storage Classes are created as part of executing above command
+CAS Template and default Storage Classes are created after executing the above command.

   CAS Template is an approach to provision persistent volumes that make use of CAS storage engine.
-The following command will help check the CAS Template components.
+The following command helps check the CAS Template components.

   ```
   kubectl get cast -n openebs